zyh10655/COMP723-Assessment1/README.md

 # COMP723-Assessment1

-In the two main code files used this time, the Pickle method is used to pass the data.
+In the two main code files used this time, the Pickle method is used to pass the data(trainx/y testx/y).

 DrugLibT_raw-Provided test data/
 drugLib_raw-Provided training data